 U.S. Open (Men)

 The U.S. boasts 10 of the world’s top 12 male golfers, but only four can go to Tokyo.
 The U.S. Open is the last Olympic qualifier, after which the world rankings determine the Tokyo field.
 As of now, the U.S. qualifiers are projected to be Justin Thomas, Collin Morikawa, Bryson DeChambeau and Xander Schauffele.
 World No. 1 Dustin Johnson is passing on the Olympics.

 The top three per individual event (in most cases) qualify for Tokyo.
 World 200m champion Noah Lyles is the favorite to win the men’s 100m and 200m, following the suspension of world 100m champion Christian Coleman.
 Allyson Felix, a nine-time medalist, eyes a fifth Olympic team (her first as a mom) and to break Carl Lewis‘ record of 10 medals for a U.S. track and field athlete.

 June 24-27, Atlanta Athletic Club (Johns Creek, Ga.)

 The last LPGA Tour event before the world rankings determine the Olympic field.
-Nelly Korda, Danielle Kang and Lexi Thompson are currently the U.S.’ highest-ranked golfers, but major championships can significantly alter rankings.
+Nelly Korda, Danielle Kang, Lexi Thompson and Jennifer Kupcho are currently the U.S. qualifiers, but major championships can significantly alter rankings.

 U.S. Olympic Gymnastics Trials